College Heights Association

 State College, PA 16803

 Report Violations of Borough OrdinancesState College Borough now has an online form for Borough residents' use in reporting violations of Borough ordinances (e.g. snow removal, weeds, parking, trash removal, noise, unauthorized residents, etc.).
 The form goes directly to the Ordinance Enforcement and Public Health staff, where it will be addressed.
-The link for this form
+The link for this form is

 While none of us is eager to take on this role, as the Planning Office has stressed, often the only way staff members learn of violations is through neighbors' reporting.